What is sulfasalazine?

 - arthritis associated with inflammatory bowel disease (sometimes known as IBD)

-Sulfasalazine won’t start to work immediately, and it could be at least 12 weeks before you notice any effects.
+Sulfasalazine won’t start to work immediately.
+It could be at least 1- 3 months before you notice that your symptoms are getting better.

 How is it taken?